 How to book a trip through the Bank of America Travel Center

-Alternatively, you can reach the Bank of America Travel Center directly with this link.
-Either way, you’ll be able to search for a flight, hotel or car rental just like you would with any third-party booking site.
-The Bank of America Travel Center is powered by Expedia, so its search functionality works the same way.
+Through your account, you’ll be able to search for a flight, hotel or car rental just like you would with any third-party booking site.

 When you search for your preferred flight in the Bank of America Travel Center, you’ll be able to easily filter between your preferred airlines.
-Each search result also has a score out of 10 – to help you determine if it is a good deal and flight path.
+Each search result has a score out of 10 to help you determine if it’s a good deal and flight path.

 Booking car rentals